ivanbabko/goodrocket-css/README.md

 This is a design free CSS starting kit for writing modular, maintainable, and scalable CSS.
-The aim is to provide a solid structure and sensible defaults to jump start the UI development and then be able to maintain the project without losing our minds.
+The aim is to provide a solid structure and sensible defaults to jump start the UI development and then be able to maintain the project without going nuts.

 It uses the best of Sass and avoids its dangerous features.
 So no things like `@extend` or deep nesting.
 It is based on BEM naming conventions and OOCSS approach.
 Quite a few